SLINGhub/lancer/README.md

 ## Workflow Proposed

-Two methods are proposed to categorise the dilution curves.
+Two methods are proposed to categorise the curves.

 ### Workflow 1

-Workflow 1 involves using $R$ and $PRA$ to categorise the dilution curves.
+Workflow 1 involves using $R$ and $PRA$ to categorise the curves.

 - If $R < 0.8$, classify as poor linearity.
 - If $R \ge{0.8}$, $PRA < 80$, classify as poor linearity.